 Ned Loses His Head

-From ABDO Books, illustrated by S.G.
+Illustrated by S.G.
 Brooks

 Some days Ned just can’t keep his head about him.
 He’s been known to lose his headgear, headphones, and headbands!
 His Mom isn’t head over heels about that.
 But that’s nothing compared to the day Ned loses his head!